 The shared sensibilities of these four artists are striking.
 They are driven by a commitment to nature, balance, and proper stewardship of our planet.
 It is an exhibit worth viewing and contemplating for its beauty, its lamentations on current practices, and its call to action for a more hopeful future.

 We must begin to restore the balance in the relationship of Human to Nature.
 My daily reminder is that plants and trees are intelligent beings that we have disrespected in so many ways, and we must find ways to reconnect.–Debra Claffey

 The Earth prompts me to examine the space between the physical world and the inner world and our human responsibilities to both.
 Using the natural world as my metaphor, these works reflect the paradox of constancy/change, static/shifting ground and the unrelenting message of the passage of time.–Patricia Gerkin

 The way life, of the land or of the body, evolves has always fascinated me.
 With the passage of time, all forms of matter morph into something else.
 Structures emerge and decay; new structures emerge.
 Interest in celebrating the forces of nature now leads me to contemplate how external forces affect our world and ourselves.–Donna Hamil Talman

-I explore nature’s vastness, movement, and distinguished beauty.
-These elements emit an aesthetic sensation of harmony, the illusion of timelessness, and feelings of inspiration that transcend earth, space, and time.–Charyl Weissbach
+I explore nature’s vastness, simplicity, and its fragility.
+These elements emit an aesthetic sensation of harmony, the illusion of timelessness, and feelings of inspiration that transcend earth, space, and time.